Before the Bell: What every Canadian investor needs to know today

 Equity Markets

 U.S. stock futures were in the black early Friday, pointing to a modestly higher open for the final trading day of the quarter.
-On this side of the border, futures were lower, signalling a weaker start to the trading day.
+On this side of the border, futures were a touch below break even, signalling a flat to weaker start to the trading day.
 On Thursday, the S&P/TSX composite index closed down 0.93 per cent with interest-rate sensitive sectors declining as the markets geared up for a possible hike in borrowing costs as early as next month.

 On Wall Street, the Dow and S&P 500 posted their worst declines in roughly six weeks.
 Tech shares, which have led the S&P 500's gain for the year, continued to struggle as investors question lofty valuations.
 The Nasdaq finished Thursday's session down 1.44 per cent.